-On December 18, Secretary Powell said that it would be wiser to wait until after the Israeli election to make the "road map" public.
-The latest draft reportedly calls on the Palestinians to take unconditional steps to halt violence and conditions the establishment of a Palestinian state on the Palestinian leadership's moves against terrorism and the establishment of democracy.
-President Bush met with the Quartet on December 21.
-A joint statement condemned Palestinian terror attacks and the killing of innocent Palestinian civilians.
-It called for an immediate cease-fire and said that "as calm is established, Israeli forces should withdraw from Palestinian areas and the pre-intifadah status quo on the ground should be restored."
+In October and November, violence escalated.
+On December 18, Secretary Powell suggested waiting until after the January 28, 2003, Israeli election to make the road map public.
+President Bush and the Quartet issued a joint statement on December 21, condemning Palestinian terror attacks and the killing of innocent Palestinian civilians.
+It called for an immediate cease-fire and "as calm is established, Israeli forces should withdraw from Palestinian areas and the pre-intifadah status quo on the ground should be restored."
 It also called for reform of Palestinian security services and on Israel to ease the humanitarian situation in the West Bank and Gaza Strip.

-On January 5, 2003, two Palestinian bombers blew themselves up in Tel Aviv, killing 23 and wounding 100.
-Israel imposed a travel ban on the West Bank and Gaza Strip, refused to allow most Palestinian Central Committee members attend a meeting to ratify a new constitution, banned Palestinians younger than 35 from entering Israel, and said that it would close three Palestinian universities (it closed two).
-Israel barred Palestinians from attending a conference on reform with the Quartet, Egyptian, Saudi, and Jordanian officials in London on January 14-15 at the invitation of British Prime Minister Blair.
-Assistant Secretary Burns represented the United States.
-Israelis were not invited.
-The Palestinians submitted an outline for a constitution to establish a government of separation of powers, a prime minister, and independent judiciary.
-The British host said that there was recognition that without credible Palestinian performance on security, reforms would founder.
-The Palestinians argued that Israeli restrictions limited reforms.
+On January 5, 2003, two Palestinian suicide bombers, killed 23 and wounded 100 in Tel Aviv.
+Israel imposed a travel ban on the West Bank and Gaza Strip, refused to allow most Palestinian Central Committee members attend a meeting to ratify a new constitution, banned Palestinians younger than 35 from entering Israel, and said that it would close three

+Palestinian universities (it closed two).
+Israel barred Palestinians from attending a conference on reform with the Quartet, Egyptian, Saudi, and Jordanian officials on January 14-15 at the invitation of British Prime Minister Blair.
+The Palestinians submitted an outline for a constitution for a government of separation of powers, a prime minister, and independent judiciary.